Nexus-labs-offcial/Nexus/roadmap.md

 Explore our roadmap for the AGI Nexus Project, which defines the major milestones on our journey towards creating cutting-edge open-source General Artificial Intelligence.

-# Phase 1: The foundations of Nexus
+# Phase 1: foundations of Nexus

 In this first phase, we will lay the solid foundations for Nexus through a number of key stages that will run in parallel.